What is "Estate Planning?"

 The Law Firm of Kuczek & Associates was founded in 1984 by Ted Kuczek.
 Robert Brandt joined the firm in 1995.
 Michelle Macas joined the firm in 2005.
 Danielle Kuhn joined the firm in 2017.
 The firm has drafted over 2,500 revocable living trust-centered estate plans for Illinois families.

 To learn more, what's the next step?

 If you would like to learn more about the benefits of a living trust, please contact us at 847-940-7780.
-We will send you a free-to-view DVD and schedule a complimentary initial meeting.
+We offer a complimentary initial meeting.